Orthotic devices include shoe inserts that can relieve the

 help, then a custom-made device may fit better and control pain better than a

-of the foot with tape strapped around it) is sometimes recommended for arch
+Tape strapping is sometimes recommended for arch

 support and heel pain and for controlling foot strikes.
 A foot or sports